strands-project/strands_documentation/docs/setup_from_scratch.rst

   roslaunch strands_bringup strands_cameras.launch head_camera:=true head_ip:=(specify)
   rosrun rviz rviz

 If you display the robot model in rviz, it will not look correct.
 This is due to the fact that is mising ``/map`` frame.
-Hence, run `for example `rosrun gmapping slam_gmapping`` to get the frame.
+Hence, run, for example, ``rosrun gmapping slam_gmapping`` to get the frame.

 To check: